J0hnRoger/531/README.md

 ## In Progress

--> Login -> add actionCreator for login and return the user and display him on login comp
+-> Login -> branch the Login page form to the Log action (actionCreator -> Sagas -> api) -> Login -> hide the Login comp / or display a message  when we have no worker connected.

 - When he is logged, if he has no program yet, we show him the program builder
 - A user can know his 1RM based on a number of repetitions